On the Complexity of the Optimal Correlated Equilibria in Extensive-Form Games: The Problem for and is -hard for pure 2-Player Games

-In this section, we address an open question posed by~\cite{von2008extensive} concerning the hardness of the \textsc{Threshold} problem for \AFCE in two-player games without chance nodes.
-We prove \NP-hardness by a logarithmic-space reduction from the \textsc{3SAT} problem, using a construction inspired by the same paper.
+In this section, we address an open question posed by~\citet{von2008extensive} concerning the hardness of the \textsc{Threshold} problem for \AFCE in two-player games without chance nodes.
+We prove \np-hardness by a reduction from the \textsc{3SAT} problem, using a construction inspired by the same paper.
 To outline the core ideas behind the reduction, we first present an illustrative example.
-The full formal construction and proof can be found in~\Cref{app-AFCENPhard}.

 Consider the CNF formula $\varphi = x \wedge (\bar{x} \vee y) \wedge (\bar{x} \vee \bar{y})$ over variables~$\{x,y\}$.
 Given such CNF formula, the reduction constructs a game $G_\varphi$; \Cref{fig:AFCE hardness} shows the construction for our example.
 The resulting game involves two players: the $\varphi$-player (shown in blue), who aims to satisfy the formula~$\varphi$, and a \emph{spoiler} player (shown in red), whose goal is to falsify it.